spcameron/spcameron/README.md

-### Hi, my name is Sean
+### Hi!
+My name is Sean...

-and I am a professional musician in New York City moonlighting as a hobbyist computer programmer.
+... and I am a professional musician in New York City moonlighting as a hobbyist computer programmer.
+I have a particular interest in compilers, interpreters, and language parsing, and my favorite project so far is [`scribe`](https://github.com/spcameron/scribe), a Markdown to HTML compiler.
 I'm coding primarily in Go these days, with experience in Java and Python as well.
 I use neovim, by the way.